benkaraban/blip-blop/README.md

 and stuff).

 As the code is kinda old, there's a lot of revamping to do, and a lot of optimizations done back in the days shouldn't be relevant anymore.
+The code contains a FUCKTON of global variables, to the point where I'm in awe that somehow the game works flawlessly.
+The quantity of global variables declared and handled all over the places is truly unmanageable.

 As a french, I can work my way through the code, and although I'll be translating comments as I skim through it, there are some really funny gems